 Currently, FTE for funding purposes is based only on seat time.
-The bill changes this practice by providing that courses with EOC assessments are funded only upon the award of the course credit, whether the student enrolled in the course or only passed the EOC assessment.
+The bill changes this to provide courses with EOC assessments to be funded only upon the award of the course credit, whether the student enrolled in the course or only took and passed the EOC assessment.
 If the student passes the EOC assessment, the district may report one-sixth of an FTE, subject to the 1.0 FTE per student limit.
 The number of students who would take EOC assessments without taking the course is not known.

-The costs associated with revising FTE reporting requirements would be mitigated through modifications to the existing data systems.52
+The costs associated with revising FTE reporting requirements would be mitigated through modifications to the existing data systems.
+48